What to Wear For Your Engagement Session

 Let me preface this guide with the fact that I wear sweatpants, sweatshirts, tshirts, and denim every day besides Saturday.
-Fashion has never been my thing and I'm sure you know more than me!
+Fashion has never been my thing and I’m sure you know more than me!
 With that said, there are some guidelines I encourage my couples to typically follow that make your photos more cohesive, less distracting, more emotional, and more you.
 Any kind of style can photograph well as long as you look like you.
-So here are some tips!
+So here are some tips covering what to wear for your engagement session!

 1. Wear something that’s comfortable and that you don’t have to adjust often.
 Not too clingy or tight.
 Your bra straps are securely hidden.
 You’re wearing a belt to keep your pants where you want them if necessary.
 If you’re uncomfortable with what you’re wearing, or if your clothes don’t fit, you will be able to tell in the photos.